 2. Avoid Overwhelming Users with Too Much Content

 In their attempt to engage users, UX designers often end up creating user flows that are overflowing with content.
 Unfortunately, this creates the opposite effect.
-Overwhelming content or features are more likely to distract or frustrate users, resulting in increased bounce rate.
+Overwhelming content or features is more likely to distract or frustrate users, resulting in an increased bounce rate.

 SCRAPE OFF EXCESS CONTENT

 Whether it is excessive content or UI elements, you need to minimize as many visual distractions as possible.
 They are not only unnecessary but also unattractive.
 So, make sure to remove all the excessive content, graphics, animations, flashy text, and flickering logos.
 In other words, you need to embrace simplicity.